shagu/pfUI/README.md

     /gm           Open the ticket Dialog
     /rl           Reload the whole UI
     /farm         Toggles the Farm-Mode
-    /focus        Creates a Focus-Frame for the current target /clearfocus   Clears the Focus-Frame
+    /pfcast       Same as /cast but for mouseover units /focus        Creates a Focus-Frame for the current target /clearfocus   Clears the Focus-Frame